eyockman/educational/README.md

 UNSORTED FILES ❀

-- **test.csv** = made up data set showing some made up heights of 3 different species (clarkia, raphanus, trifolium) to use in test.R
+- **test.csv** = made up data set showing some made up heights of 3 different genera (clarkia, raphanus, trifolium) to use in test.R

 - **test.R** = beginner code to show how to make a boxplot and do a basic ANOVA